15 Genius Hacks to Supercharge Your Savings and Watch Your Bank Account Soar

 Image Credit: Shutterstock.

 Allocate 50% of your income to needs, 30% to wants, and 20% to savings and debt repayment.
-This balanced approach ensures you’re saving a significant portion of your income while still allowing for life’s necessities and some fun.
+This balanced approach serves as a guideline to ensure you’re saving a significant portion of your income while still allowing for life’s necessities and some fun.

 Woman getting salary raise